GorkaAbad/A-Systematic-Evaluation-of-Backdoor-Trigger-Characteristics-in-Computer-Vision/README.md

 - defenses: contains the defense methods
    - Defense.py: the base class of all defenses (abstract)
-   - NeuralCleanse.py: the implementation of NeuralCleanse defense [TODO]
+   - NeuralCleanse.py: the implementation of NeuralCleanse defense
    - Fine-Pruning.py: the implementation of Fine-Pruning defense

 - models: contains the model classes